 The Family Educational Rights and Privacy Act (FERPA) provides families options on how they want to protect their student’s privacy.
 Students are automatically opted-in unless parents notify the district of their preferences by filing a FERPA Opt-Out Form.
 Unless opted-out, FERPA allows schools to publish student information in directories, including yearbooks, team rosters, honor roll etc.

 From time to time, the district will survey students about different topics.
 If the survey is funded in part by the U.S. Department of Education and asks about any of the topics at right, the district will send parents and guardians a notice requesting their permission for their student’s participation before administering the survey.

 When the district administers surveys that ask about protected information, regardless of funding, it will send a notice to parents so that they may choose to opt a student out of a particular survey.

 Parents have a right to inspect surveys administered to students.

-Every year, school districts in Colorado report about their performance to their communities, based on requirements in the No Child Left Behind Act.
+Every year, school districts in Colorado report about their performance to their communities, based on requirements in the Every Student Succeeds Act.
 In addition, state law has required that district report district accreditation information.
 Both the information required by federal law and district accreditation information is now available through the Colorado Department of Education.